-Variation in fatness affects meat quality in two ways.
+From 14% fatter to 25% leaner - relative to continuously grown "normal" animal in Variation fatness affects meat quality in two ways.
 Where the growth pattern (or finishing system - in simple terms, the effects of past and current nutrition) affects intramuscular fat content (marbling) it can affect flavour and, in some markets, price paid for meat.
-Where growth pattern influences subcutaneous fat (P8, 12th rib) depth it can affect rate of cooling of the carcase and hence toughness.
+Where growth pattern influences subcutaneous fat (P8, rib) depth it can affect rate of cooling of the carcase and hence toughness via cold-shortening.